Nobody wants to hear bad news when it comes to their furry friend, especially when your vet turns around and tells you that your dog has worms.

 - 61-80 lbs – give two 4-gram packets daily for 3 days in a row

 - Over 80 lbs – use combinations to obtain the recommended daily dose.
 Treat your dog for 3 days in a row

 Panacur for Puppies

-Puppies can suffer from intestinal parasites as well, and Panacur is safe for them to take after 2 weeks of age.
+Puppies can suffer from intestinal parasites as well, and Panacur is safe for them to take at 8 weeks of age.